rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 4. With real disk or storage devices, the previous steps will be enough to make the system automatically and correctly  mount all the new file systems and apply any special mount options.

-    BUT because we've been using special pseudo block devices (loop devices) in this lab, we will have to complete an additional important task to ensure that the correct loop devices are automatically recreated after the system reboots.
+    BUT, because we've been using special pseudo-block devices (loop devices) in this lab, we must complete an additional important task to ensure that the correct loop devices are automatically recreated after the system reboots.

     To do this we'll create a custom systemd service unit to help with this.